meetoseh/backend/docs/db/journey_audio_contents.md

     The content file that can be used as a journey audio content
 -   `uploaded_by_user_id (integer null references users(id) on delete set null)`:
     The user that uploaded the audio
+-   `last_uploaded_at (real not null)`: The last time the audio was uploaded, important for providing a meaningful sort even when the user is uploading audio that we already have.
+Use the content file `created_at` for the original upload time.

 ## Schema